Teoscar Hernández Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.1 K/9, the ninth-best in MLB.
+- The 9.1 strikeouts per nine innings put together by the Yankees pitching staff ranks ninth in the league.

-- The Yankees' 3.73 team ERA ranks sixth among all league pitching staffs.
+- The Yankees have a 3.74 team ERA that ranks sixth across all league pitching staffs.

-- Yankees pitchers combine to surrender 60 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Yankees pitchers combine to allow 61 total home runs at a rate of 1.1 per game (to rank 14th in the league).

-- His most recent time out was on Tuesday, May 16 against the Toronto Blue Jays, when the righty threw three scoreless innings without giving up a hit.
+- His last appearance was on Wednesday against the Baltimore Orioles, when the lefty tossed six innings, surrendering four earned runs while allowing five hits.

-- In nine games this season, the 30-year-old has a 3.75 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .165 to his opponents.
+- In 10 games this season, the 28-year-old has amassed an ERA of 5.30, with 8.8 strikeouts per nine innings.
+Opponents are hitting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.